Cannabinoid: Cannabinol

-Cannabinol (CBN) is a mildly psychoactive cannabinoid acting as a low-affinity partial agonist at CB1 and CB2 receptors.
+Cannabinol (CBN) is a mildly psychoactive cannabinoid acting as a low-affinity partial agonist at CB_{1} and CB_{2} receptors.
 CBN interacts with other neurotransmitter systems (e.g., dopaminergic, serotonergic), requiring higher doses for physiologic effects like mild sedation compared to THC.
 Isolated in the late 1800s, its structure was elucidated in the 1930s, and chemical synthesis was achieved by 1940.
+Recent studies indicate that CBN exhibits antiproliferative effects against glioma, liver, and breast cancer cell lines by triggering cell cycle arrest at G1 or S-Phase.
+In estrogen receptor-positive breast cancer models, CBN was found to be the most effective in suppressing the new synthesis of aromatase, the enzyme responsible for estrogen production that fuels tumor growth, when compared to THC and CBD.